 Broccoli Cost

 Broccoli is one of the most versatile vegetables, which can be prepared in countless ways and has many benefits for us, being essential for a healthy lifestyle.
 It can be eaten both raw and steamed, baked or boiled.
-It goes well with soups, salads and you can definitely add it to a green smoothie.
+It goes well with soups and salads and you can definitely add it to a green smoothie.

 Broccoli comes from the Mediterranean basin.
 The name of this vegetable comes from the Italian word “brocco” which means branch or bud.
 They were cultivated in antiquity but became popular in Europe in the 16th century.
-They were brought to the United States by Italian emigrants.
+They were brought to the United States by Italian immigrants.
 It was from there that their consumption began to become fashionable again after the First World War.

 Broccoli is part of the cruciferous family, along with green, red, or kale cabbage, Brussels sprouts, radishes, cauliflower, and turnips.